-Psalm 27 - If God is for Me A psalm of David.
+Psalm 27 - If God is for Me

-1 The LORD is my light and my saviour;

-whom then should I fear?

-The LORD protects my life;

-whom then should I dread?
+1The LORD is my light and my savior; whom then should I fear?
+The LORD protects my life; whom then should I dread?

-- 2 When the wicked drew near to assail me and eat up my flesh, it was those who distressed and opposed me who stumbled and fell. - 3 Though against me a host should encamp, yet my heart would be fearless: though battle should rise up against me, still would I be trustful.
+- 2 When the wicked drew near to assail me and eat up my flesh, it was those who distressed and opposed me - it was those who distressed and opposed me who stumbled and fell. - 3Though against me a host should encamp, yet my heart would be fearless: though battle should rise up against me, still would I be trustful.